-What’s the case about?The case focused on the British car manufacturer’s award-winning Evoque? design and Jiangling?s ?corresponding?
-Land Wind X7 vehicle, and it is the first case under PRC 2017 Anti-Unfair Competition Law in which a Chinese Court has found in favour of a foreign company in the auto industry.
+The case focused on the British car manufacturer’s award-winning Evoque design and Jiangling’s corresponding” Land Wind X7 vehicle, and it is the first case under PRC 2017 Anti-Unfair Competition Law in which a Chinese Court has found in favour of a foreign company in the auto industry.

 Companies based outside the jurisdiction are often put off making claims to protect their intellectual property rights in China because they fear low chances of success against a local opponent, an unfamiliar legal system, long delays, and inadequate remedies.
 And reports of difficulties faced by the likes of Fiat and Honda, who have been unsuccessful in attempts to stop alleged copies of their vehicles in China, reinforce these perceptions.
 Jaguar Land Rover’s story is much more positive.

 On 13 March 2019, the Beijing Chaoyang District Court awarded injunctions to stop the manufacture, exhibition, and sale of the Land Wind X7, and awarded damages and reasonable expenses to the British manufacturer.

 During the Court case, Jaguar Land Rover claimed that five particular features of the Evoque’s design were distinctive.
 These were:

-2. The ?floating? roof created by coloured glass and pillars separating the body from the roof.
+2. The “floating” roof created by coloured glass and pillars separating the body from the roof.